mrsteele/contentful-big-data/README.md

 * **Multi-Query** - The concept revolves around making a CDA request with `limit=0` with the purpose of getting the count of results.
 This tells us how many additional requests are needed to complete the dataset.
 * **Multi-Service** - Instead of using the CDN or GraphQL, **use both**.
 The CDN is great for requesting all the IDs, and the GraphQL is useful for limiting the response size.
+* **Retry-Oriented** - Sometimes you hit a limit with Contentful.
+This could be from the size of the response, or because you hit the rate limiter.
+If that happens we should adjust where appropriate and try again.
 * **Size-Aware** - There are limitations on both the request and response sizes.
 We should break apart requests that are too large, and dynamically respond if we get a reponse too large error from Contentful. *(coming soon)*
-* **Retry-Oriented** - Sometimes you hit a limit with Contentful.
-This could be from the size of the response, or because you hit the rate limiter.
-If that happens we should adjust where appropriate and try again. *(coming soon)*

 ## Examples